Build AI-Assisted blog with AdminForth and Nuxt in 20 minutes

 import AdminForth, { Filters, Sorts } from 'adminforth';

-import userResource from './res/user.js';
+import userResource from './resources/adminuser.js';

-import postResource from './res/posts.js';
+import postResource from './resources/posts.js';

-import contentImageResource from './res/content-image.js';
+import contentImageResource from './resources/content-image.js';

 import httpProxy from 'http-proxy';